msanders/cider/README.md

 To undo this change, simply run `cider unstow git`.

-Directories are automatically expanded, so the entry `"bin/*": "~/bin/"` will first create the directory `~/bin` if it doesn't already exist, and then link all items in `symlinks/bin` to targets in that directory.
+Directories are automatically expanded, so the entry `"bin/*": "~/bin/"` will first create the directory `~/bin` if it doesn't exist already, and then link all items in `symlinks/bin` to children of that directory.

 ## Caveats